 People with disabilities and/or impairments are encouraged to advise management at the residence of their situation if they believe they may need evacuation assistance in the event of a fire alarm.
 It is also strongly recommended that they familiarize themselves with the evacuation procedures and the emergency exits.
 Persons with disabilities are the best source of information on their condition and needs.
 When offering or soliciting assistance for people with disabilities, have them direct you on the best way to help.

-- if possible, give them brief, written instructions or indicate through gestures that there is an alarm and that they must evacuate, e.g., point to a fire alarm or fire evacuation sign
+- If possible, give them brief, written instructions or indicate through gestures that there is an alarm and that they must evacuate, i.e., point to a fire alarm or fire evacuation sign.

 If you cannot leave your area, or have taken refuge because of heavy smoke, remain there and:

-- dial 911 and give Barrie Fire Services the building address (101 Georgian Dr.) and your location including the floor and room number, or contact Security at 705.722.5100
+- Dial 911 and give Barrie Fire Services the building address (101 Georgian Drive) and your location including the floor and room number, or contact Security at 705.722.5100.

-- wait to be rescued – remain calm and DO NOT panic or jump
+- Wait to be rescued.
+Remain calm.
+DO NOT panic or jump.

 The residence is equipped with a lockdown notification system that can be activated by security should the situation arise.
 We ask that you review the Georgian College Lockdown procedure available on the Georgian Campus Safety and Security page.